istio/istio.io/_docs/tasks/security/role-based-access-control.md

 you see one of the following two errors:
 1. "Error featching product reviews".
 This is because "productpage" service is only allowed to access "reviews" service with versions
 "v2" or "v3".
 The error occurs when "productpage" service is routed to "reviews" service at version "v1".
 2. "Book Reviews" section is shown on the lower right part of the page.
-But there is error "Ratings service currently unavailable".
+But there is an error "Ratings service currently unavailable".
 This is because "reviews" service does not have permission to access "ratings" service.

   > Note: There may be delay due to caching on browser and Istio proxy.